Wonder Boy (2017 film)

 Wonder Boy (音为爱 (Yīnwèi Ài)) is a 2017 Singaporean coming-of-age musical film directed by Dick Lee in his directorial debut, and co-directed by Daniel Yam.
 An autobiographical film, it stars Benjamin Kheng as a younger version of Lee.

 Plot

-16-year-old Richard (Benjamin Kheng) grew up during a time when rock music was banned and long-haired men were considered gangsters.
+16-year-old Richard grew up during a time when rock music was banned and long-haired men were considered gangsters.
 During his rebellious teenage years, Richard joins a singing group in school named The Wonder Boys, and embarks on his coming-of-age journey through youthful ambition, friendships and first love, all the while trying to have his music heard.